Three Fields Entertainment’s Danger Zone is so close to what we want from a successor to Burnout’s crash mode.

 It really makes me miss the urban disasters of Burnout and wish for something in-between.
 Without the simulated test facility vibe, it’d be incredible to play a similar game that featured these crashes in a semi-realistic environment of Burnout that gradually changed into a completely bent world with the same layouts that you have in Danger Zone.

 Those ridiculous levels at the end of Danger Zone would be so much better if there were city blocks teeming with life spinning around the path you’re driving through.
 Or farmer’s fields with cows, or whatever.
 It could be an amazing trip, but the virtual environment ultimately detracts from the fun that is hidden in Danger Zone.
-Almost roadway in the game has minimal or no barriers to falling off of it, and landing onto a grid that slowly eats your car and forces you to restart the level.
+Almost every roadway in the game has minimal or no barriers to prevent you from falling off of it, and then landing onto a grid that slowly eats your car and forces you to give up your progress and restart the level.

 Just got a grand slam (all of the medals on the level in order) but your car is teetering on the edge of a road?
 Too bad, it’s going to fall off into the grid.